 - 10 grams onion powder

 - 8 grams dried thyme

 - Mix all the dry ingredients.
 Rub them well into the loin, then put the meat into a plastic bag or wrap with plastic wrap.
 This is to keep it from drying out.
-Keep the meat refrigerated for 12 days.
+Keep the meat refrigerated for a week to 12 days.

-- On the 12th day, remove from the wrap, rinse it off and then let it dry on a rack for 2 to 3 hours.
+- When the meat has firmed up, remove from the wrap, rinse it off and then let it dry on a rack for 2 to 3 hours.
 I use a portable fan set on low to oscillate over the meat.

 - Truss the meat with kitchen twine (the white stuff) as you would a roast.
 Leave a long loop at one end so you can hang the meat.
 You can also use pre-made sausage netting.